 While these symptoms can be caused by an illness or other problems, call your doctor if you have any concerns.
-And always call your doctor if symptoms last longer than 2 weeks.
+And always call your doctor if symptoms last longer than two weeks.

-- Physical exam to check for lumps or unusual feelings
+- A physical exam to check for lumps or unusual feelings.

-Screening tests are available for breast, colon, gynecologic (breast and cervical), lung, melanoma/skin, and prostate cancers.
+- Screening tests for breast, colon, gynecologic (breast and cervical), lung, melanoma/skin, and prostate cancers.
 Talk to your doctor about which tests you should have.